ruoru/picker-react/README.md

 4. Requirements of the word length in a certain range, too long can not be displayed completely;
 5. Interface data format needs to be strictly in accordance with the provisions of the format;

 ## Remaining problem

 1.  if the first one is disable, if chose another disable item in same column, it will jump to the first one disable;

 ## Interface design

 ### GroupPicker & CascadePicker

-GroupPicker & CascadePicker has the same interface, but the `data` structure is different.
+GroupPicker & CascadePicker has the same interface, but the `data` `onOk` structure is different.

 | property name          | description                                                                         | type                                              | default                                                           |
 | ---------------------- | ----------------------------------------------------------------------------------- | ------------------------------------------------- | ----------------------------------------------------------------- |